-Obviously this isn’t something you want every single time you load up the game, so we’re going to use the exec command.
+Obviously, this isn’t something you want every single time you load up the game, so we’re going to use the exec command.
 It lets you execute config files from inside the game, like how autoexec does this automatically.
-We’ll set up a practice cfg file, then use this syntax to load it in the game:
+We’ll set up a practice cfg file and then use this syntax to load it in the game:

 You can set all this up yourself, but naturally legions of folks have done it before and created optimised versions with custom binds and interesting information readily available.
-League organisers FACEIT have a video tutorial for theirs.
+League organiser FACEIT has a video tutorial for its own.

 No team restrictions

 Turns off balancing of teams, letting as many players or bots be on each side as you like.

 Turns off auto-balancing, a must with the above.

 Sets round times to 60 minutes so you can mess about for as long as you like.

 While not technically infinite, this sets your money to enough to buy as much as you like for testing purposes.